eduardsan/NormalVis/index.Rmd

 ## Introduction

 `About the slides:` These slides correspond to week 4's assignment of the *Developing Data Products* course of the Johns Hopkins University on Coursera.
-The slides refer to the Shiny web application available **here**.
-Source code of both the application and the slides can be found on GitHub at **TBD**.
+The slides refer to the Shiny web application available at https://eduardsan.shinyapps.io/NormalVis/.
+Source code of both the application and the slides can be found on GitHub at https://github.com/eduardsan/NormalVis.

 `About the application:` The developed Shiny application enables the user to experiment with a number of parameters related to normal distributions.
 The user can set values such as the mean of the normal distribution, its standard deviation and a specific number of points for random generation, among other parameters, and graphically observe the results.